SidonTheTroll/Erstes-Jahr/English/Main book/QnA/Poem/father-to-son.md

 ### 1. What does the speaker say about the father-son relationship?

 The relationship between the father and son doesn't work well.
 The father doesn't get what the son wants or desires.
-They talk like they don't know each other, and when they do talk, it leads to differences.
+They talk like they don't know each other, and when they do talk, it leads to disagreements.
 Otherwise, there is a noticeable lack of communication between them, and silence often fills the space.

 ### 2. What do you think is responsible for the distance between father and son?